teambit/docs/docs/getting-started/14-ci-cd.md

 ```

 ### 7. Add steps to tag and export the pending components
 1. __Install packages__ using Bit (this will also create packages for tracked components that are not yet tagged).
+To instal packages using only NPM or Yarn, [see here](/docs/packages/install-packages).
 2. __Hard-tag__ all components pending to be versioned.
 These are components that were 'soft-tagged' by a workspace in a local repository (the source of the 'push' or pull-request that triggered the CI).
 3. __Export__ all tagged components.
-4. Use `bbit doctor` to produce a diagnosis, in case any of these steps fail
+To publish components to NPM, [see here](/docs/packages/publish-to-npm).

 ```yaml
 - name: Install packages using bit